 Both yogurt and cottage cheese provide a great combo of protein and carbohydrates, which you want after exercise.
 Yogurt also has beneficial bacteria (probiotics) that improve our gut health.

-Plus, it’s a great, thick vehicle for fruit (think about all those antioxidants) or in a smoothie!
+Plus, it’s a great, thick vehicle for fruit (think about all those antioxidants) or in a greek yogurt smoothie!

-If you want extra Vitamin C, also consider a tropical creamsicle orange smoothie, with 30 grams of protein and a fun citrus flavor.
+Or, if you want extra Vitamin C, also consider a orange and mango smoothie, with 30 grams of protein and a fun citrus flavor.

-We’ve all heard about chocolate milk as a great recovery vehicle.
+We’ve all heard about chocolate milk as one of the best recovery foods for runners.
 These are staples in our house.

-The reason it’s so great is because it has nearly the perfect 3:1-4:1 ratio of carbohydrates to protein, ideal for rebuilding and replenishing muscles after a long or intense workout.
+The reason it’s so great is that it has nearly the perfect 3:1-4:1 ratio of carbohydrates to protein, ideal for rebuilding and replenishing muscles after a long or intense workout.

-But, rather than buying one which would likely have more sugar, make your own at home.
+But, rather than buying one which would likely have more sugar, you could make your own at home.
 Plus, the calcium (and Vitamin D) are great for your bones.